gerald1248/timeline/README.md

 Running `timeline`
 ------------------

-If there is a \*.zip for your operating system under `timeline/dist`, you can download the zip and enter:
+If there is a \*.zip for your operating system under releases, you can download the zip and enter:
 ```
 $ ./timeline path/to/some/datafile.json
 ```